Wake Young Women's Leadership Academy

 Wake Young Women's Leadership Academy (WYWLA) is a public secondary school for girls in Raleigh, North Carolina.
 It is a part of Wake County Public School System.
 The school's current principal since 2022 is Dr. Mariah Walker.

 It has grades 6–12, with the Governor Morehead School's campus housing grades 6–10.
 The school's mascot, an OWL, is an acronym for "Outstanding Woman Leader."
-From 2013 to 2024, it participated in an Early College partnership with St. Augustine University; recent events required them to partner with Wake Tech Community College for the 2024-25 school year while they established other relationships, eventually selecting another HBCU, Shaw University as their new partner beginning August 2025.
+From 2013 to 2024, it participated in an Early College partnership with St. Augustine University; then in a temporary basis with Wake Tech Community College for the 2024-25 school year (after SAU faced accreditation challenges), eventually selecting another HBCU, Shaw University as their new partner beginning August 2025.

 In the U.S. News & World Report's 2024 Best High Schools List, WYWLA was ranked #36 in North Carolina and #967 in the United States.

 History

 In 2011 the school system proposed creating single gender schools.
 WYWLA and its partner all-boys school, WYMLA, were established in 2012.
 The school opened with Teresa Pierre as the first Principal.
 She was replaced by Carla Jernigan-Baker in 2015, before Principal Walker took over in 2022.

 The school makes active efforts to bring in major speakers, and form community partnerships.Notable events include author, former first daughter, Chelsea Clinton visiting the campus in 2015, and an early screening of the film "Pioneers in Skirts" for SXSW EDU conference.